 - Your partner OR one other support person is welcome.
 If they have signs of illness, are known to be coronavirus positive, or have pending test results, then they will have to leave.

 - At this time, certified* doulas are also allowed for labor support.
 If your doula is unable to work, please let us know so that we can quickly refer you to someone else who is available. (*Certified by the DSA – ask your doula, most have this certification or can apply easily.)

-- If you are at low risk of having coronavirus, then your careproviders will use all the usual precautions to prevent infection, PLUS full protective gear for the delivery (gowns, gloves, face masks and eye protection).
+- If you are at low risk of having coronavirus, then your careproviders will use the usual precautions to prevent infection: gowns, gloves, face masks and eye protection.

-- If you are coronavirus positive, or have symptoms suspicious of coronavirus:
+- If you have symptoms suspicious of coronavirus (e.g. fever):